 The Orangery is a Grade II listed building (list entry 1259815) within the grounds of Ingestre Hall, Staffordshire.
 It forms part of a group of 17th, 18th and 19th century buildings set within an Arcadian landscape at Ingestre.
 Our knowledge of the estate is increasing as we unearth more records.

 The history of the Orangery is tightly linked to that of Ingestre Hall, a Grade ll* listed building that was built in 1613 by Walter Chetwynd.
 A third listed building, St Mary’s Church, makes up a trio of historic buildings within the Hall’s grounds.
-The Grade I church was built by Walter Chetwynd (grandson of the previous Walter) in 1676 and was reputedly designed by Sir Christopher Wren.

 This wonderful group of buildings are all approached at the end of a lane that includes a series of Grade ll listed buildings; Ingestre Old Stables (late 17th century), Ingestre New Stables (1885) and Home Farm (c1820).
 Nearby, is Ingestre Pavilion (1752) a Grade ll Landmark Trust property in Ingestre Wood.